Alpina Archive

-In March 2009, at the Geneva 2009 motorshow the B7 BiTurbo was introduced based on the F01 7-series.
+In March 2009, at the Geneva motorshow, the B7 BiTurbo was introduced initially in short-wheel-base RWD version.

 Engine/Gearbox

-The changes made to the 750i engine include modified turbochargers (in partnership with Garrett Honeywell), intercoolers and new pistons.
+Modifications include custom turbochargers in partnership with Garrett Honeywell, custom intercoolers and new pistons.
 The power output is 507 bhp and torque is 700 NM, available from 3000 rpm.
 The fuel consumption is 11,9 l/100 km according to Alpina.

 Suspension/Brakes/Wheels